Foreign Agricultural Service

 Denys Sobolev, Agricultural Specialist

-Her responsibilities include commodity reporting for grains, feed, oilseeds, sugar and export trade policy.
-Yuliya is also responsible for sanitary and phytosanitary issues.
+His responsibilities include commodity reporting for grains, feed, oilseeds, sugar and export trade policy.
+Denys is also responsible for sanitary and phytosanitary issues.

 Oleksandr Tarassevych, Agricultural Specialist